高校生向けの探究型サイエンスページ Inquiry-based science page for high school students

 検索にも強い要約型Q&A Search-friendly summary Q&A

-雪結晶の基礎と今回の研究のポイントを、短い問いと答えで確認できます。 These short questions and answers summarize both the basics of snow crystals and the key findings of this research.
+雪結晶の基礎と今回の研究のポイントを、短い問いと答えで確認できます。 These short questions and answers let you review both the basics of snow crystals and the key points of this research.

 なぜ雪の結晶は6本の枝を持つことが多いのですか。 Why do snow crystals often have six branches?